ymniquet/eQuimageLab/src/equimagelab/docs/source/installation.rst

   pip install --user eQuimageLab

-pip will download and install the eQuimageLab package from PyPI, as well as all dependencies (JupiterLab, plotly, dash...).
+pip will download and install the eQuimageLab package from PyPI, as well as all dependencies (JupiterLab, Plotly, Dash...).
 If you run Python in a virtual environment, you can remove the --user option.